Company Logo - Home Link

 London Eye

-The London Eye is the tallest Ferris wheel in Europe.
-In fact, when it was constructed in 1999 it was the tallest Ferris wheel in the world!
+When the London Eye was constructed in 1999 it was the tallest Ferris wheel in the world which brought it international fame.

 The wheel rotates extremely slowly; 26cm (10in) per second – which is about 0.6 miles per hour.